-The requirements set forth in Supplemental Checklist M do not create a fiduciary obligation or relationship and only create a regulatory obligation as established in this regulation.
+The requirements set forth in Supplemental Checklist M do not create a only create a regulatory obligation as established in this regulation.

-The requirements apply to the particular annuity as a whole and the underlying subaccounts to which funds are allocated at the time of purchase or exchange of an annuity, and riders and similar producer enhancements, if any.
-The requirements do not mean the annuity with the lowest one time or multiple occurrence compensation structures shall necessarily be recommended.
+The requirements apply to the particular annuity as a whole and the underlying subaccounts to which funds are allocated at the time of purchase or exchange of an annuity, and riders and similar producer enhancements, if any The requirements do not mean the annuity with the lowest one time or multiple occurrence compensation structures shall necessarily be recommended.